Contract for difference: Criticism

-Some financial commentators and regulators have expressed concern about the way that CFDs are marketed at new and inexperienced traders by the CFD providers.
-In particular the way that the potential gains are advertised in a way that may not fully explain the risks involved.
-In anticipation and response to this concern most financial regulators that cover CFDs specify that risk warnings must be prominently displayed on all advertising, web sites and when new accounts are opened.
+Some financial commentators and regulators have expressed concern about the way that CFDs are marketed to new and inexperienced traders by the CFD providers; in particular, the way that potential gains are advertised in a way that may not fully explain the risks involved.
+In anticipation and response to this concern, most financial regulators that cover CFDs specify that risk warnings must be prominently displayed on all advertising, on web sites and when new accounts are opened.
 For example, the UK FSA rules for CFD providers include that they must assess the suitability of CFDs for each new client based on their experience and must provide a risk warning document to all new clients, based on a general template devised by the FSA.
-The Australian financial regulator ASIC on its trader information site suggests that trading CFDs is riskier than gambling on horses or going to a casino.
-Even a small price change against one’s CFD position can have an impact on trading returns or losses.
-It recommends that trading CFDs should be carried out by individuals who have extensive experience of trading, in particular during volatile markets and can afford losses that any trading system cannot avoid.
+The Australian financial regulator, the Australian Securities & Investments Commission, on its trader information site suggests that trading CFDs is riskier than gambling on horses or going to a casino.
+Even a small price change against one's CFD position can have an impact on trading returns or losses.
+It recommends that trading CFDs should be carried out by individuals who have extensive experience of trading, in particular during volatile markets, and can afford losses that any trading system cannot avoid.

-There has also been concern that CFDs are little more than gambling implying that most traders lose money trading CFDs.
-It is impossible to confirm what the average returns are from trading as no reliable statistics are available and CFD providers do not publish such information, however prices of CFDs are based on publicly available underlying instruments and odds are not stacked against traders as the CFD is simply the difference in underlying price.
+There has also been concern that CFDs are little more than gambling, implying that most traders lose money trading CFDs.
+It is impossible to confirm what the average returns are from trading as no reliable statistics are available and CFD providers do not publish such information.
+However, prices of CFDs are based on publicly available underlying instruments and odds are not stacked against traders, as the CFD is simply the difference in underlying price.